zydou/arti/doc/hss.md

 This means you can configure Arti to use the identity key from the `HiddenServiceDirectory` directory of your C Tor service.

-> [!note]
-> This feature is only available in builds that have the experimental
+> Note: this feature is only available in builds that have the experimental
 > `onion-service-cli-extra` feature enabled.

 For example: